tl-its-umich-edu/canvas-course-manager/README.md

 instructors and subaccounts of canvas can do it them self via CCM.
 Features include
 1. Creating section, groups adding user to those
 2. Adding non-institution user to a course site
-3. Cross listing sessions in a course
+3. Cross listing sections in a course

 This is a rewrite of the tool  https://github.com/tl-its-umich-edu/canvas_course_manager